florent37/WormHole/README.md

 }
 ```

-5. Then retrieve your native object from the WormHole
+1. Create an abstract class mirroring the Native's element
+2. Annotate it with `@WormHole()`
+3. For each Native's method, create a Dart method annotated with `@Call("methodname")`
+.
+For async methods, be sure they're returning a `Future<type>`
+.
+For observables results, be sure they're returining a `Stream<type>`
+4. Create a factory, jumping to `WormHole$yourclass(channelName);`

 ```dart
 final UserManager userManager = UserManager("user");
 ```

-And use it as an usual flutter class
+5. Then retrieve your native object from the WormHole

 ```dart
 StreamBuilder(